Assertions are used in test step to verify that the API invocation response is as expected.

 Placeholders can be used in the expected XML, as described in the XMLEqual Assertion.

-Used to verify the actual (API response) text is as expected.
+Used for verifying the actual (API response) text is as expected.